 \item We also extend both $\algnameVR$ and $\algnameVM$ to the distributed setting where data are stored across multiple worker machines.
 The parameter updates rely on the majority vote for the sign of the stochastic gradient.
-We show that the resulting algorithms $\algnameDVR$ and $\algnameDVM$ converge at rate $O(\log (n_0T)/\sqrt{n_0T})$, where $n_0$ is the dataset size on a single machine.
-In contrast to SSDM \citep{safaryan2021stochastic} and SPAESIGNSGD \citep{jin2023magnitude} in the same distributed setting, our results do not rely on the bounded variance or the SPB assumption, which can be difficult to validate in practical scenarios.
+We show that the resulting algorithms $\algnameDVR$ and $\algnameDVM$ converge at rate ${O}(\log(n_0T)/\sqrt{n_0T}+\log (n_0T)\sqrt{n_0}/\sqrt{T})$, where $n_0$ is the dataset size on a single machine. $\algnameVR$ and $\algnameVM$ are the first without-replacement signSGD algorithms with convergence guarantees under the distributed setting.

 \item To substantiate our theoretical findings, we conducted experiments on both simulated and real-world datasets.
 The experimental results align well with our theoretical predictions.
-Specifically, in the centralized setting, we found that: (i) SignRR's performance is comparable to that of signSGD; (ii) SignRVR surpasses SignRR and other baselines due to reduced variance; (iii) $\algnameVM$ consistently attains the best convergence result among all sign-based methods, and matches the performance of SGD, RR, and Adam.
-In the distributed setting, we also observed that: (i) $\algnameDVR$ outperforms signSGD with majority vote. (ii) $\algnameDVM$ outshines $\algnameDVR$, SIGNUM with majority vote, and SSDM in its performance.
+Specifically, in the centralized setting, we found that: (i) SignRR's performance is comparable to signSGD; (ii) SignRVR surpasses SignRR and other baselines due to reduced variance; (iii) $\algnameVM$ consistently attains the best convergence result among all sign-based methods, and matches SGD, RR, and Adam.
+In the distributed setting, we also observed that: (i) $\algnameDVR$ outperforms signSGD with majority vote. (ii) $\algnameDVM$ outshines $\algnameDVR$, SIGNUM with majority vote \citep{bernstein2018signsgd}, and SSDM \citep{safaryan2021stochastic} in its performance.

 \end{itemize}

 \paragraph{Notation} We denote $[k]$ as the set $\{0,1,\ldots,k-1\}$, $k\in\NN^+$. $\lVert \xb \rVert_1 = \sum _{i=1}^{n} |\xb_i|$ and $\|\xb\|_2=\sqrt{\xb^{\top}\xb}$ are the $\ell_1$-norm and the $\ell_2$-norm of a vector $\xb\in\RR^d$ respectively.
 For a function $f(T)$, $O(f(T))$ is used to hide constant factors with respect to $T$.
 For an event $A$, the indicator function is defined as $\ind\{A\} = 1$, when $A$ happens and $\ind\{A\}=0$ otherwise.
 We use $[\xb]_j$ to denote the $j$-th coordinate of $\xb$.